 The Winnipeg Amateur Radio Emergency Service (WARES) is a volunteer organization comprised of dedicated amateur radio operators (also known as "Hams") with an interest in emergency communications... more

-Our next General Meeting will be on Tuesday 15 April 2025 at 19:00h at Sir William Stephenson Library 765 Keewatin Street, Winnipeg.
+Our next General Meeting will be on Tuesday 20 May 2025 at 19:00h at Sir William Stephenson Library 765 Keewatin Street, Winnipeg.

-speaking about Manitoba 511 Road Information.
-Please make every effort to attend in-person.
+Please make every effort to attend the meeting in-person.

 President - Kurt Sargent VE4GIS